Touchstone Talks: Ep 3 - What's Your Number?

 That's becomes difficult.

-We can still get you there,
+We can still get you there.

-but it may not be the same way
+But it may not be the same way

 that we would have recommended.

-You know, you, you know, you bring up
+You know, you bring up a lot

-a lot of really great points about,
+of really great points about,

 what needs to happen early on.